1. Definitions

 A trained faculty member, University official, or student empowered by a University Conduct Officer to negotiate the resolution of student-to-student conflict which may arise from allegations of non-academic prohibited conduct, as defined by the Code, through mediation as outlined in section 5.6.

-A trained faculty member, University official, or student empowered by a University Conduct Officer to facilitate the resolution of student-to-student conflict which may arise from allegations of non-academic prohibited conduct, as defined by the Code, through a RJC as outlined in section 5.6.
+A trained faculty member, University official, or student empowered by a University Conduct Officer to facilitate the resolution of student-to-student conflict which may arise from allegations of non-academic prohibited conduct, as defined by the Code, through an RJC as outlined in section 5.6.

 A group composed of three (3) to five (5) trained faculty members and University officials, including one Conduct Panel chair, and when available, at least one (1) trained student, operating under the auspices of the Student Conduct and Grievance Committee, empowered by the University Conduct Officers to receive and determine whether a student has violated non-academic prohibited conduct provisions of the Code, including an outcome determination, or an appeal of a decision made by a Student Conduct Administrator, a University Conduct Officer, or their designee.
 The Responding Student reserves the right to request that no student serve on the Conduct Panel hearing their alleged Code violation or appeal of a prior misconduct determination.
 Conduct Panels in Title IX conduct cases will not include a student panelist and may include an appointed panel chair and/or panelists who are not members of the TCU community.